Do not contact a test centre to try to organise your test appointment. You have to do this online

 Countries with no test centres

-Regrettably, some countries have no test centres and are not expected to have them during 2016-17.
+Regrettably, some countries have no test centres and are not expected to have them during the current test cycle.
 If you do not find your country listed in the test centre locator or in the list of test centres scheduled to open soon, please contact the LNAT Administrator who will check the position.
 If it is confirmed that there is no test centre that you can reasonably travel to, you should apply for exemption to the LNAT-participating universities to which you are applying.
 They will consider exempting you from the LNAT.
 Each LNAT-participating university makes this decision for itself on a case-by-case basis.
 So if you are applying to several LNAT-participating universities, you will have to apply for several LNAT exemptions.
 Click here for further information on exemptions